ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/03_post-alignment_processing.md

 -	**Alternate haplotypes:** reference genomes include various haplotypes of some genomic regions to represent high variability in structure or sequence.
 However, small reads can map to several of these haplotypes, making it look as if many reads were detected on the same region (artificial enrichment)
 -	**Decoy sequences:** reads that don’t map anywhere in the genome can be captured by contaminant vectors, bacterial DNA or repetitive sequences, generating confusing results.
 To avoid this, reference genomes contain decoy sequences, extra fragments that soak up multi-mapping reads.
 The reads that map to these regions are not biologically meaningful so they are dropped in most cases

-**Note:** For all tecnniques, removing alt haplotypes can technically erase biologically relevant differences — especially in highly polymorphic regions.
+**Note:** For all techniques, removing alt haplotypes can technically erase biologically relevant differences — especially in highly polymorphic regions.
 This trade-off is accepted because most analysis frameworks aren’t designed for multi-haplotype coordinates.
-If the protein is suspected to bind in such regions, the right move is tokeep haplotype contigs, verify mapping quality in those regions, and report those peaks separately as haplotype-specific binding
+If the protein is suspected to bind in such regions, the right move is to keep haplotype contigs, verify mapping quality in those regions, and report those peaks separately as haplotype-specific binding

 ### The mitochondrial exception